-- 23.4.4.3.5.1.2 RA cancellation.
-Once an RA has been generated against a threat or threats it shall be maintained or modified until tests that are less stringent than those for threat detection indicate on two consecutive cycles that the RA may be cancelled, at which time it shall be cancelled. - 23.4.4.3.5.2 RA selection.
+23.4.4.3.5.1.2.2 For ACAS X compliant systems: Once an RA has been generated against a threat or threats it shall be maintained until the intruder or intruders of the RA cease to be a threat.

+- 23.4.4.3.5.2 RA selection.
 ACAS shall generate the RA that is predicted to provide adequate separation from all threats and that has the least effect on the current flight path of the ACAS aircraft consistent with the other provisions in this section. - 23.4.4.3.5.3 RA effectiveness.
 The RA shall not recommend or continue to recommend a manoeuvre or manoeuvre restriction that, considering the range of probable threat trajectories, is more likely to reduce separation than increase it, subject to the provisions in 23.4.4.3.5.5.1.1 and 23.4.4.3.5.6.